mritzing/exifProc/README.md

 5) Click run, the export file will be placed in the input directory.

 ![alt text](https://raw.githubusercontent.com/mritzing/exifProc/master/ScreenGrab.png)
+### Libraries Used:

-PyQT5 Library used to make GUI  , https://build-system.fman.io/pyqt5-tutorial
+* PyQT5 Library used to make GUI  , https://build-system.fman.io/pyqt5-tutorial
-exifreader to pull data , https://pypi.org/project/ExifRead/
+* exifreader to pull data , https://pypi.org/project/ExifRead/

-## Code Explanation :
+### Code Explanation :

 ##### def initUI(self): Creates UI elements
 Elements (buttons/fields) are created and then connected with appropriate functions